ERS-2 (European Remote-Sensing Satellite-2)

 Under normal conditions, these would have meant the end of the ERS-2 mission, but the measures implemented meant that the effects were limited to the interruption of service for about one month and temporary degradation of data quality.
 18) 19) 20)

 The descriptions of AMI, RA-1 and LRR can be found under the ERS-1 mission.
 Here, only ATSR-2, GOME and PRARE are being described.

 Major mechanical modifications were made to the ATSR-2 Infrared Radiometer (IRR).
-The carbon-fiber structure has been substantially re-designed, the vestigial ATSR-1 optical bench has been removed, and all optical elements are now mounted directly onto the structure.
+The carbon-fibre structure has been substantially re-designed, the vestigial ATSR-1 optical bench has been removed, and all-optical elements are now mounted directly onto the structure.

 With the addition of GOME (Global Ozone Monitoring Experiment) for the ERS-2 mission, and the need to interface this experiment to the satellite via the ATSR-2's DEU (Digital Electronics Unit), it became important to add more redundancy to the latter as it now interfaces with the IRR, the MWR and GOME.
 A second identical DEU was therefore added to the payload module, together with a DEU Switching Unit (DSU).

 The visible channels are calibrated with a visible calibration unit, as shown in Figure 7.
 Calibration takes place close to the time of local satellite sunset when the sun is 13º below the tangent to the Earth's surface at the satellite's nadir point.
 The nadir- and forward-viewing baffles are designed to exclude stray radiation from entering the calibration system, which would degrade its accuracy.